 You are what you eat – literally.
-Our body is composed more than just partially of the food we consume, and much of what we eat isn’t just used to fuel ourselves for the day, but to allow us to rebuild tissue that we gradually lose through wear-and-tear, damage, and aging.
+Our body is composed more than just part of the food we consume, and much of what we eat isn’t just used to fuel ourselves for the day, but to allow us to rebuild tissue that we gradually lose through wear-and-tear, damage, and aging.
 When building a body meant to lift heavy weights, eating for lifting is key.
 But what does that mean?

 A good diet for lifting should help you fuel your body to continue performing.
 It should also help you reduce or maintain bodyfat and eat in a way that improves neuromuscular performance (helping your muscles fire faster, and harder).
 Eating is also important for recovery, reducing inflammation and muscle tenderness, and promoting better sleep.
 Conversely, bad eating habits lead to fat gain or muscle loss, increased inflammation, increasing your risk of developing various chronic illnesses, and keeping you up all night.